 During the three centuries of the existence of New Spain, amber was used to make rosaries and various ornaments, although its main use was related to the manufacture of different kinds of amulets, used by both Spanish and indigenous people.

 To date, in a vast number of indigenous communities belonging to the Zoque, Tzotzil, Tzeltal, and Tojolabal ethnic groups, amber is attributed to spiritual or medicinal qualities, which gives it widespread use in the form of pendants, pendants, and small objects to wear or hang.
-There is no lack of groups that, perhaps knowing the relationship between copal and amber, subject the latter to the effect of the flames, so as to obtain vapors to which healing properties are conferred.
+There is no lack of groups that, perhaps knowing the relationship between copal and amber, subject the latter to the effect of the flames, to obtain vapors to which healing properties are conferred.

 The main place of extraction of amber is in the area of Simojovel, halfway between San Cristobal de Las Casas and the limits of Chiapas with Tabasco.
 There, in the middle of the ravines, the fossil resin is exposed due to the landslides that occur with some frequency.
 It is estimated that at least ten communities in the municipality are dedicated to amber, employing between six and seven hundred people in one hundred mines, which have tunnels from two to two hundred meters deep.

 The surrounding municipalities of Pantelhó, Huitiupán, Pueblo Nuevo Solistahuacán, and Totolapa also have amber deposits, although of a smaller size.
-According to some studies, the geological strata containing amber even reach Palenque, on the north side, and San Cristóbal de Las Casas, in the south.
+According to some studies, the geological strata containing amber even reach Palenque, on the north side, and San Cristóbal de Las Casas, on the south.
 The magnitude of the deposits, although not proven, should be sufficient to meet the demand in the years to come.

 The production of amber in Chiapas has not stopped over the centuries.
 Its constant market has been, on the one hand, the indigenous communities; on the other, the people whose tastes lead them to appreciate traditional Mexican crafts.
 According to the canons, the amber extracted from the mines was taken to the artisans, who carefully selected the fragments that would be useful to them, according to a wide range of designs, and proceeded to carve them with a file, paying special attention to waste as little as possible.

 Once the desired piece was obtained, it was polished and incorporated into necklaces, bracelets, or earrings.
 If the piece was a little bigger, it could be carved into a headpiece, a picture frame, a pipe, or some other ornament.
-The dust that was released from the amber when it was polished was sold to those communities where it was used as a medicine, while the remaining pieces were thrown away.
+The dust that was released from the amber when it was polished was sold to those communities where it was used as medicine, while the remaining pieces were thrown away.
 The artisan then took his work to the plaza and sold it on his own, or associated with a merchant and sent it to more distant places, like Mexico City.

 "Amber is extracted from caves.
 The caves are made and called mines, that's how they are known, but it's not a formal mine because you follow the vein: if you find other veins on the sides, you also make holes.
 The amber is obtained in a rudimentary way, with equally rudimentary equipment: the pick, the shovel, the chisel, and the brown". - Amber Regulatory Council.

-In this sense, an interesting series of factors influenced so that, in the second half of the 20th century, the demand for Chiapan amber will increase.
+In this sense, an interesting series of factors influenced that, in the second half of the 20th century, the demand for Chiapan amber will increase.
 First, the improvement of the road network, which somehow allowed traders of any product -crafts included- to move better throughout the national territory and put in contact with their products to a greater number of consumers.

-Second, the gradual development of products linked to tourism and the use of free time, which put a large number of places in the sights of vacationers.
-Thus, the beaches, initially promoted as the tourist destinations par excellence, were followed by colonial cities and, later, by adventure and so-called cultural destinations.
+Second, the gradual development of products linked to tourism and the use of free time, which put a large number of places in the sight of vacationers.
+Thus, the beaches, initially promoted as the tourist destinations par excellence were followed by colonial cities and, later, by adventure and so-called cultural destinations.
 Among these, the places where handicrafts were produced and commercialized gained unusual importance, which boosted the demand for objects made from native materials, as was the case of amber.

 People's interest in amber objects led the artisans to create more daring figures.
-Where before only small objects were made, good size carvings appeared with the shapes of animals, pre-Hispanic deities, fantastic beings.
+Where before only small objects were made, good size carvings appeared with the shapes of animals, pre-Hispanic deities, and fantastic beings.
 The goldsmiths multiplied their efforts to set pieces of amber containing important inclusions -that is, plants or insects encapsulated in the resin since prehistoric times- into outstanding jewelry creations.

 As a result, the price of amber crafts, already high due to the work associated with the creation of the pieces -along with the very rarity of amber-, increased even more.
 It was then when, in the amber area, but mainly in the tourist centers of the region, such as San Cristobal de Las Casas, pieces of reduced value began to appear.
-In any street and in any square, tourists found individuals who sold them amber works with a value far below that of the artisans' establishments.
+In any street and any square, tourists found individuals who sold them amber works with a value far below that of the artisans' establishments.
 Without hesitation, they would buy.
 Only later did they find out that they had been cheated: the supposed amber was nothing but plastic or glass.

 The proliferation of pieces pretending to be amber was one of the reasons that led the Secretary of Economic Development of the government of Chiapas to request, in February and June 2000, a declaration of denomination of origin, to protect amber from any kind of unfair competition.
 In November of the same year, the Mexican Institute of Industrial Property issued the declaration of protection for the denomination of origin "Amber from Chiapas" for material extracted in any corner of the state.